 We blend 9 local apple varieties when making our cider, which gives Yarde its unique and exciting flavour.
 By using rare, local apples, we hope to create a cider which reflects our locality and terroir.
-All the apples come from within 3 miles of our ciderhouse in Stoke Gabriel.
+All the apples come from within 3 miles of our ciderhouse.
 The apples are bittersweets, sharps, and a few dual-purpose apples.
 Using more than one apple variety gives Yarde cider a greater depth of flavour.
 We also add a few wilding apples that we find in the countryside.

 Bickington Grey - Sharp This Devon apple originates just up the road from us on the other side of Totnes, in a village called Bickington.